 It’s hard for everyone, which is why our self-management skills always need work.
 It helps to build them in youth when neuroplasticity is higher, which is why societies have historically emphasized the teaching of self-management skills to young people.
 What will happen to a society that trains young people to think they are not responsible for the consequences of their actions?

-No one has a perfect childhood that builds a perfect neural network.
+No one has a perfect childhood.
 Each of us faces the world with a neural network built by a random collection of experiences.
-Neurons connect when rewards or pain are experienced, so we are all wired by our past rewards and pain.
+Neurons connect when rewards or pain are experienced.
 Children are rewarded for bad behavior sometimes, which wires them to repeat bad behavior.
 When such behaviors are hard to manage, a “mental illness” diagnosis may be attached to them.
 That may bring services, but it may not bring what the person needs most: to be rewarded for healthy behaviors and not rewarded for unhealthy behaviors.
 Dysfunctional incentive structures are hard to change, so it’s good to have help.
 But the disease model and the blame-society model often ignore the incentive structure behind a behavior pattern.
 They make it taboo to even discuss them.

 Medication is attractive when other paths are taboo.
 If medication doesn’t work, another medication seems like the only hope, and then another.
-A patient learns to see themselves as a disease victim rather than as a learner of self-management skills.
-They are taught to “manage their disease” and to demand accommodation of their “disease.”
-They learn to blame the world for failing to accommodate them adequately.
+A patient may learn to see themselves as a disease victim rather than as a learner of self-management skills.
+They may be taught to “manage their disease” and to demand accommodation of their “disease.”
+They may learn to blame the world for failing to accommodate them adequately.
 This distracts from the essential task of building healthy habits for meeting one’s needs.

 We are fortunate to live at a time when the brain is increasingly well understood.
 This new knowledge can help us build better self-management skills than our ancestors had.
 To do that, we must celebrate our responsibility for our own brain instead of abdicating it.